Ed94/SectoredLang/README.md

 ## Organization

-**.msc** (managed source code) files are the source code implementation to be managed by the handler.
+**.mcsource** (managed source code) files are the source code implementation to be managed by the handler.

 .mcsource files can be locked to a specifc module or level by appending .msc_(module name)_(level/platform specifier) to the end of the file.
 (Ignore paretheses.
 Level/platform specifier is only if the module supports it.)